MyCatShoegazer/MacBookFanBooster/README.md

 ### Enabling boost

-To boost your fans type `sudo fanboost.sh --on` in your termnial.
+To boost your fans type `sudo fanboost --on` in your termnial.
 It will spin fans to their max RPM - 200 and print status of core temperature and fan RPMs.

 To close status printing provide `ctrl+c` on your keyboard.